-Standing Orders are a set of rules of debate that provide greater formality in the way that a Council conducts its meetings.
-They are also a means of recording the Council agreed principles of behaviour within meetings.
-Using Standing Orders as a guide to the way that the Council conducts its meetings helps to promote teamwork by:
+Standing Orders are a set of rules of debate that provide greater formality in the way a Council conducts its meetings.
+They are also a way to record the Council-agreed principles of behaviour within meetings.
+Using Standing Orders as a guide to the way that the Council conducts its meetings helps promote teamwork by:

 - Allowing structured discussion of topics.

 - Ensuring respect for the opinions of others.

 - Ensuring tact and appropriate language is used in resolving conflict.